sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/webpagetest/index.md

 If you need anything else adding your own CLI parameter will propagate to the WebPageTest API.
 Checkout the different [options](https://github.com/marcelduran/webpagetest-api#test-works-for-test-command-only) for the API.

-Example: Say that you want to change the user agent of your test.
+Example: So say that you want to change the user agent of your test.
 In the API you can do that with <code>--useragent</code>.
-Pass the same to sitespeed.io by adding <code>--webpagetest.useragent</code> in the cli.
+Pass the same to sitespeed.io by prefixing webpagetest like so <code>--webpagetest.useragent</code> in the cli.

 ~~~ bash
 $ sitespeed.io --webpagetest.host my.wpt.host.com --webpagetest.useragent "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_0) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/54.0.2840.59 Safari/537.36" https://www.sitespeed.io